How to remove crescent moon on iPhone: situations & solutions

 The second method requires the use of the Control Center.
 A crescent moon will show up on the iPhone Status Bar at the top of the screen if you tap the moon to enter DND mode.
 If you tap the symbol again, it will vanish from the top of the screen.

 Open the Messages app.
-To mute a text messages discussion that has a crossed-out bell icon, a half moon, or both, simply swipe left on the chat.
-Tap the bell symbol to add or remove the moon from the text message chat.
+To mute notifications on text message discussions with a crossed-out bell icon, a half moon, or both, simply swipe left on the chat.
+Tap the bell symbol to add or remove the moon from the text message conversation.

 You might also enter the text message conversation by choosing its name at the top of the screen.
-Then select the info option, and turn on or off the Hide Alerts option.
+Then select the info option, and turn the Hide Alerts option on or off.

 Conclusion